constgemm/ETH_Introduction_to_Robotics_and_Mechatronics/README.md

 * How servo motors work and how to control them using the Arduino interface.
 * How to increase/decrease the torque and run length of the servo motors using combinations of gears.
 * How to design gear trains for specific applications and requirements

+Lab05
+In this lab, you will learn to implement basic algorithms in computer vision for robotics.
+We will use the OpenCV library to detect and track objects by using two different tracking algorithms.